 The Bachelor of Science in Architectural Studies program is designed as a pre-architecture degree as per the Canadian Education System.
 The program is not a degree in Architecture.
-Hence; it may not lead to employment as an Architecture professional but rather a pre-professional in the Architecture field.
+Hence, it may not lead to employment as an Architecture professional but rather a pre-professional in the Architecture field.

-Faculty of Engineering, Applied Science and Technology
+Faculty of Engineering, Applied Science and Technology Bachelor of Computer and Networking Engineering Technology